pshenmic/platform-explorer/packages/frontend/src/app/dataContracts/intro.md

 Each data contract provides detailed information on schemas, permissible operations, and historical interactions, ensuring transparency and reliability.

-On the data contract page you can find the structure of the data contract and the list of documents created based on the data contract.
+On the data contract page you can find the structure of the data contract, owner [Identity](/identities), creation [transaction](/transactions) and the list of documents created based on the data contract.